GuillaumeIsabelleX/metazot/README.md

 = 6.0.1 =

-* Fixed "limit" attribute bug for the Zotpress Bibliography Shortcode.
+* Fixed "limit" attribute bug for the Metazot Bibliography Shortcode.
-* Fixed single item bug for the Zotpress In-Text Shortcode.
+* Fixed single item bug for the Metazot In-Text Shortcode.

 = 6.0 =

 * New!
 Auto-updating/syncing through realtime data access with cURL and AJAX.
 * Now using Zotero API version 3.
-* Retired Zotpress Bibliography Shortcode attribute "linkedlist"/"link"; use Zotpress Library Shortcode instead.
+* Retired Metazot Bibliography Shortcode attribute "linkedlist"/"link"; use Metazot Library Shortcode instead.
-* Retired Zotpress Bibliography Shortcode attribute "datatype"; use Zotpress Library Shortcode instead.
+* Retired Metazot Bibliography Shortcode attribute "datatype"; use Metazot Library Shortcode instead.
-* Modified Zotpress Bibliography Shortcode attribute "inclusive"; use with multiple authors only.
+* Modified Metazot Bibliography Shortcode attribute "inclusive"; use with multiple authors only.
-* Zotpress Reference widget refined; now uses WP AJAX.
+* Metazot Reference widget refined; now uses WP AJAX.
 * Fixed "cite" bug for the Library shortcode.
 * Shortcode parameter "searchby" for the Library SearchBar is now limited to items and tags.
 * Updated deprecated code to WP 4.3 standards.